-Industry leaders say that, moving forward, residents are going to have many more choices than ever when it comes to finding a multifamily housing community that truly reflects their personal style.
-These days, multifamily interior design professionals are creating bold spaces resonating with residents and developers.
+Industry leaders say that moving forward, residents are going to have many more choices than ever when it comes to finding a multifamily housing community that truly reflects their personal style.
+These days, multifamily interior designers are creating bold spaces resonating with residents and developers.

-Many of today’s multifamily interior designers use various textures and patterns to add visual interest and to help create a more balanced, elevated aesthetic.
-That is particularly true when it comes to focal walls in lobbies or the lining of corridor walls, where designers use the opportunity to create some truly show-stopping moments in multifamily interior design.
+Many of today’s designers use various textures and patterns to add visual interest and to help create a more balanced, elevated aesthetic.
+That is particularly true when it comes to focal walls in lobbies or the lining of corridor walls, where designers use the opportunity to create some truly show-stopping moments in interior multifamily design.

 Whether you hang some extraordinary artwork, commission a stunning mural, or use faux grass material, your focal walls will leave lasting impressions on those who engage with the space and will certainly capture their imaginations.
 Ideally, the multifamily community’s strategic planning and placement of interior finishes will, in the end, contribute to positive leasing outcomes and tenant retention.

 Look for multifamily interior designs incorporating neutral, natural colors, like light woods and shades of grays, browns, and toupes, contrasted by metals.
 According to industry analysts, bronze, in particular, has made a significant comeback.